vert-x3/vertx-mongo-client/ext-mongo/README.md

 FindOptions
  - `fields` The fields to return in the results.
 Defaults to null, meaning all fields will be returned
  - `sort` The fields to sort.
-Defaults to null.
+Defaults to `null`.
  - `limit` The limit of the number of results to return.
-Default to -1, meaning all results will be returned.
+Default to `-1`, meaning all results will be returned.
  - `skip` The number of documents to skip before returning the results.
-Defaults to 0.
+Defaults to `0`.

 ## Count